YanivZalach/Vim_Config_NO_PLUGINS/README.md

 - A terminal emulator directly within Vim.
 This feature empowers you to run commands, compile code, and perform other terminal-related tasks without leaving your Vim environment.

+Hebrew Mode 🚀

+- A mode that support right to left written languages.
+This feature empowers you so you can use any Language in vim.

 ### Native Vim Key Bindings 🎮

 Utilize these native Vim key bindings to navigate and control the text editor efficiently: